 Toyota Industries fosters environmental communication with our stakeholders through proactive disclosure of environmental information.
-We have been participating in the Ministry of the Environment's project for the establishment of a framework for disclosure of environmental information and examining better ways to disclose our environmental information.
+We have been participating in the Ministry of the Environment's project for the establishment of a framework Promotion of ESG Initiatives Environmental Initiatives as an A-List company for climate change for three consecutive years since 2018 and for water security for the second time following 2018.

-Selected as an A-List Company, Receiving the Highest Rating in CDP Surveys as an A-List company for climate change for three consecutive years since 2018 and for water security for the second time following 2018.
+Selected as an A-List Company, Receiving the Highest Rating in CDP Surveys